vlachenal/webservices-bench/README.md

 Manual mapping can induce an overload of work but it permits to have a clear way of what is done.

 ### Dozer
+As long as mapping is trivial, Dozer is the easier to use.
+It will map the structures silently without any configuration.

+For complex mapping, it is not friendly.
+Its API is not easy to use.

+Dozer will resolve mapping on runtime by introspection: it will certainly induce overhead.

 ### MapStruct
+MapStruct is easy to use: you just have to declare mapping interface for basic mapping.

+For complex mapping, you just have to declare implementation in another class and refernce it in mapper interface.

+MapStruct will generate implementation on compile time and implementations are closed to what you did in manual mapping ... so I don't think there will be any overhead.

 ## TODO
 By priority order: